moves-rwth/kipro2/cav_artifact/README.md

 Main documentation and quick start for kipro2:
   ---> nano /root/artifact/README.md

-You can find more documentation online in the GitHub repository.
+For a more convenient version of the README indicated above, please consider the README of our GitHub repository: https://github.com/moves-rwth/kipro2

-This Docker image contains the full kipro2 code and tools to generate benchmark tables, as well as the paper's PDF file.
+This Docker image contains the kipro2 code and tools to generate benchmark tables, as well as the paper's PDF file in /root/latticed_k_induction_cav21.pdf .

-We've installed nano and vim for you already.
+We have installed nano and vim.
-This image is based on Ubuntu, so you can install your own software with `apt-get update && apt-get install [PACKAGES]`.
+Since this image is based on Ubuntu, you can install your own software with `apt-get update && apt-get install [PACKAGES]`.